Hoegeng Iman Santoso: Indonesian independence and occupation by the Dutch

 After rejoining, Hoegeng was listed as a student of Akademi Kepolisian (Police Academy) in Mertoyudan, Magelang.
 During his vacation in the middle of 1947, Hoegeng and his wife, who was pregnant, visited his family in Pekalongan.
 However, on 21 July the Dutch military conducted a military operation.
-Hoegeng and his family then fled to south of the town.
+Hoegeng and his family then fled to the south of the town.
 Hoegeng was told by Soekarno Djojonegoro, chief of police of Pekalongan, that Soekanto had ordered all of the students of the academy to help the local police department.
 Hoegeng's duty at that time was collecting intelligence material.
 Later, he was arrested by police officers working for the Netherlands Indies Civil Administration (NICA).
 While arrested, Hoegeng was treated well, unlike the others.
 He eventually found out that the one who gave the order was de Bretonniere, his friend in RHS.
 Hoegeng was persuaded to work for NICA but refused.
 After three weeks, he was released.
-Hoegeng then decided to visit the commando Yogyakarta.
+Hoegeng then decided to visit the commando of Yogyakarta.
 He, his wife, and his parents went to Jakarta at first.
-In Jakarta, Hoegeng met Soemarto who was a deputy chief police at that time and was asked to be the latter's subordinate.
+In Jakarta, Hoegeng met Soemarto who was a deputy chief police at that time, and was asked to be the latter's subordinate.
 Hoegeng accepted but wanted to visit Yogyakarta.
 He was helped by Soemarto and left his wife and went alone in September.
-In Yogyakarta, Hoegeng reported his duty to Soekanto and requested for permission as Soemarto's subordinate in Jakarta; Soekanto gave the permission.
-In November, Hoegeng worked as Soemarto's assistant and was given duty to observe Indonesian political prisoners and help them if possible.
-In Jakarta, he corresponded with Sudirman, Hamengkubuwono IX, Oerip Soemohardjo, Suryadi Suryadarma and M. Nazir.
+In Yogyakarta, Hoegeng reported his duty to Soekanto and requested permission as Soemarto's subordinate in Jakarta; Soekanto gave permission.
+In November, Hoegeng worked as Soemarto's assistant and was given the duty to observe Indonesian political prisoners and help them if possible.
+In Jakarta, he corresponded with Sudirman, Hamengkubuwono IX, Oerip Soemohardjo, Suryadi Suryadarma, and M. Nazir.

 He was Chief of the DPKN police office in Surabaya, East Java in 1952.
 He became the chief of BARESKRIM in Medan, North Sumatra in 1956.
-In 1959, he followed the Mobile Brigade (BRIMOB) training school and became a directorate staff II in 1960, he became the chief of the Immigration & customs in 1960, became Minister of Economics in 1965 During the Dwikora Cabinet, and became the Cabinet Secretary in the Second Revised Dwikora Cabinet in 1966.
-After Hoegeng resigned as the police chief, he performed on TVRI playing Hawaiian guitar together with "The Hawaiian Seniors" band, and hosted The Hawaiian Seniors music show (originally Irama Lautan Teduh) from 1968 until 1979.
-He occasionally performed with his wife, Merry Hoegeng and his daughter, Reny Hoegeng or Aditya Hoegeng.
+In 1959, he followed the Mobile Brigade (BRIMOB) training school and became a directorate staff II In 1960, he became the chief of the Immigration & customs in 1960, became Minister of Economics in 1965 During the Dwikora Cabinet, and became the Cabinet Secretary in the Second Revised Dwikora Cabinet in 1966.
+After Hoegeng resigned as the police chief, he performed on TVRI playing Hawaiian guitar together with "The Hawaiian Seniors" band and hosted The Hawaiian Seniors music show (originally Irama Lautan Teduh) from 1968 until 1979.
+He occasionally performed with his wife, Merry Hoegeng, and his daughter, Reny Hoegeng or Aditya Hoegeng.